Shamzl/backpas/README.md

 * Each subfolder corresponds to a different parameter configuration.
 * `results.csv` lists all parameter configurations and their `objective_value` column (to be filled after running a solver on each instance).

-The best parameter configuration is selected based on the **mean of the objective values** (typically the mean primal integral).
+The best parameter configuration is selected based on the best `objective_value` column (in our experiments we used the mean primal integral).

-After filling in the `objective_value` column, you can re-run the same script with the same parameters.
+The `objective_value` column can be filled with the mean primal integral using the jupyter notebook `jupyter/validation_results_update.ipynb`.
+After filling in the `objective_value` column, you can re-run the same script (`4_create_trust_region.py`) with the same parameters.
 It will create new trials that can again be evaluated.
-This iterative process can be repeated multiple times — in our experiments, we typically run it **four times** (first creating 30 random trials, then 10 guided trials in each subsequent run).
+This iterative process can be repeated multiple times — in our experiments, we run it **four times** (first creating 30 random trials, then 10 guided trials in each subsequent run).

 ---